BananaCotton57/Cyber-Home-Lab/Environment Variables and Set-UID Lab/Environment Variables and Set-UID.md

 ## 9. Capability Leaking

 Sometimes, `set-UID` programs grant elevated permissions for a user when they need to perform certain tasks.
 Once those privileged operations are completed, these programs often relinquish their privileges if they are no longer needed.
+Typically, this is done by setting the `EUID` to the user's `RUID`.

 However, one problem that can occur when downgrading privileges is capability leaking, where a user retains privileged capabilities even after those privileges are relinquished.